react-native-webrtc/react-native-incall-manager/README.md

 **On stop:**

 * Set KeepScreenOn flag = false, remote event listeners, restore original user settings.
-* Optional play busytone
+* Optionally play busytone

 ## Custom Behavior:

-You can custom behavior use API/events exposed by this module. see `API` section.
+You can customize behavior using API/events exposed by this module.
+See `API` section.

-Note: ios only supports `auto` currently.
+Note: iOS only supports `auto` currently.

 ## API: